iShares 3-7 Year Treasury Bond ETF (IEI) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-iShares 3-7 Year Treasury Bond ETF (IEI) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $18.60B, listed on NASDAQ, carrying a beta of 0.68 to the broader market.
-The iShares 3-7 Year Treasury Bond ETF seeks to track the investment results of an index composed of U. public since 2007-01-11.
+iShares 3-7 Year Treasury Bond ETF (IEI) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $18.50B, listed on NASDAQ, carrying a beta of 0.68 to the broader market.
+The iShares 3-7 Year Treasury Bond ETF aims to replicate the investment returns generated by an underlying index. public since 2007-01-11.

 - Spot Price